Quick start for Linux

-Docker Compose mounts the logging volume for the RQD rendering server on the host operating system under
+Docker Compose mounts volumes for the RQD rendering server on the host operating system under

-/tmp/rqd/logs.
-To create the mount point with the required permissions, run the following command:
+To create the mount points with the required permissions, run the following command:

-NoteIf you skip this step, the root account of the host operating system might incorrectly own the mount point directory.
+NoteIf you skip this step, the root account of the host operating system might incorrectly own the mount point directories.

 Change to the root of the OpenCue source code directory: